 Prepare at least one visual for this report.
 Here are some ideas for the "medium" to use for your visuals:

 - Posterboard-size charts—Another possibility is to get some posterboard and draw and letter what you want your audience to see.
-If you have a choice, consider transparencies—it's hard to make charts look neat and professional.
+Of course, it's not easy making charts look neat and professional.

 - Handouts—You can run off copies of what you want your listeners to see and hand them out before or during your talk.
 This option is even less effective than the first two because you can't point to what you want your listeners to see and because handouts take listeners' attention away from you.
 Still, for certain visual needs, handouts are the only choice.

 - Objects—If you need to demonstrate certain procedures, you may need to bring in actual physical objects.
 Rehearse what you are going to do with these objects; sometimes they can take up a lot more time than you expect.

 Please avoid just scribbling your visual on the chalkboard or whiteboard.
 Whatever you can scribble on the chalkboard can be neatly prepared and made into a presentation slide, transparency, or posterboard-size chart, for example.
 Take some time to make your visuals look sharp and professional—use a straightedge, good dark markers, neat lettering or typing.
 Do your best to ensure that they are legible to the entire audience.

 As for the content of your visuals, consider these ideas:

 - Drawing or diagram of key objects—If you describe or refer to any objects during your talk, try to get visuals of them so that you can point to different components or features.

 - Tables, charts, graphs—If you discuss statistical data, present it in some form or table, chart, or graph.
 Many members of your audience may have trouble "hearing" such data as opposed to seeing it.